 - Developing customized hedging or trading strategies

-- Implementing effective risk management techniques
+- Implementing risk management techniques

 - Staying informed about crucial market trends